dryad/utensil/README.md

 # React-Django-Heroku Web App Deployment

+## Development environment instructions
+1. Clone vis-network and utensil into seperate folders under the same folder.
+Ie, /utensil/utensil and /utensil/vis-network
+2. vis-network must have prerequisites installed and be built with ```npm install ; npm run build```
+3. install utensil prerequisites with ```npm install```
+4. Start python virtual environment and install those prerequisites with ```pip3 install -r requirements.txt```
+5. Start Django server with ```python3 manage.py runserver```
+6. Start React development server with ```npm run start```

+The React development server will run on localhost:3000 and proxy backend requests to localhost:8000

 ## Introduction

 This is a simple Todo web application built using **React.js (front-end)** and **Django (back-end)**.